Broadband cloud services make their mark at Olnincolnshire conference

-Gave a talk this time last week at the The Onlincolnshire Digital Conference (#godigital2013) chatting about what sort of online services our customers start to use after they have FTTC installed.
+Gave a talk this time last week at the The Onlincolnshire Digital Conference (#godigital2013) chatting about what sort of online or broadband cloud services our customers start to use after they have FTTC installed.
 I was not the only one.
 Rob Wilmot of BCS Agency (some of you will remember him as founder of Freeserve) and Stephen Parry of LloydParry told us about the cloud services they used in running their businesses.

 Something that Stephen said really stuck in my mind.
 He uses a SAAS product called FreshBooks for his accounting, invoicing and expense management.
 What’s more he uses it on the move and recounted a story of a visit to a client in Frankfurt.
 After having lunch with the client Stephen photographed the receipt and loaded it into his expenses folder using the FreshBooks iPhone app.